innerr/ticat/doc/spec/mod-meta.md

 The sequence of "env-op" could be one or more value with orders, seperated by ":".
 Abbrs definition are also allowed in every path segment of the keys.

-The `[env.write]` section defines keys will be written values automatically.
+The `[val2env]` section defines keys will be written values automatically.
 This is convenient for writing "on|off" switch commands.

+The `[arg2env]` section defines keys will be written automatically with specify arg's value.
+This is convenient for deliver commands with args any without any env manipulating, so non-ticat-users could use them easily.

 ## Example
 Dir struct: